 - 26 years of age or younger; and

 - In compliance with DCTAG maximum income thresholds.
 To determine income level by award year and first year of postsecondary education, please review this guidance - DCTAG Maximum Income [please note, this document was updated Nov.
-13, 2020.
-If you have questions, please contact your DCTAG Counselor.]
+10, 2021.
+If you have questions, please contact your DCTAG advisor.]

 DCTAG students are limited to a maximum of six years of receiving awards and may not receive more than either the maximum award amount per year or the lifetime maximum award amount (these vary by institution type – please see the Students and Families Awards page for details).